 Do not describe the specific condition that the project will address as a "lack of" or a "need for" something.
-For example, applications often will assert, "We need more financial literacy education in our community," or "Native Hawaiians lack credit sufficient enough to start a small business."
-These statements do not describe a condition in the community, rather they describe a possible solution for addressing the condition of the high outstanding debt or poor credit.
+For example, applications often will assert, "We need to bring our iwi kupuna back home" or "Native Hawaiians lack access to the resources for proper burials."
+These statements do not describe a condition in the community, rather they describe a possible solution for addressing the condition of ongoing exploitation of iwi kupuna or mistreatment of iwi kupuna.